My Journey On Learning Spanish In Six Months

 When I was in Mexico, I talked to literally every person I could.

-I even stopped to talk to the non-profit workers who stand on the street to try to convince people to donate to Unicef and OXFAM.
+I even stopped to talk to the non-profit workers who stood on the street to try to convince people to donate to Unicef and OXFAM.
 (I warned them in the beginning that I wasn't going to donate and they said it's fine, they were still down to chat with me.
 So I felt less guilty for wasting their time haha)

 It didn't matter how much I didn't understand or how little I could speak.